anordal/shellharden/README.md

 ![real-world example](img/ex-realworld.png)

-Above: Selected portions of `xdg-desktop-menu` as highlighted by Naziquote.
+Above: Selected portions of `xdg-desktop-menu` as highlighted by Shellharden.
-The foreground colors are syntax highlighting, whereas the background colors (green and red) show characters that Naziquote would have added or removed if let loose with the `--transform` option.
+The foreground colors are syntax highlighting, whereas the background colors (green and red) show characters that Shellharden would have added or removed if let loose with the `--transform` option.
 Below: An artificial example that shows more tricky cases and special features.